AztecProtocol/aztec-packages/docs/docs/guides/js_apps/authwit.md

 ## Create the authwit

-These are slightly different interfaces depending on whether your contract is checking the authwit in private or public.
-As public authwits are stored in the account contract and batched with the authwit action call, it is done with one transaction.
-Private execution uses oracles, so the authwit needs to be created by the authwit giver and then added to the receiver's wallet.
+There are slightly different interfaces depending on whether your contract is checking the authwit in private or public.

+Public authwits are stored in the account contract and batched with the authwit action call, so a user must send a transaction to update their account contract, authorizing an action before the authorized contract's public call will succeed.

+Private execution uses oracles and are executed locally by the PXE, so the authwit needs to be created by the authwit giver and then added to the authwit receiver's PXE.

 ### Private